Can Charges Be Dropped Before Court in Texas? (Yes—Here’s How It Happens)

 Common “weak evidence” patterns include:

-• Bad identification (poor lighting, rushed show-ups, mistaken ID)
+• Bad identification: Poor lighting, mistaken IDs

-• Missing chain of custody (evidence handling problems)
+• Missing chain of custody: Evidence handling problems

-2) The Witness Won’t Cooperate
+2. The Witness Won’t Cooperate

 If the witness: